 In November 2004, the FASB issued SFAS No. 151 "Inventory Costs, an amendment of ARB No. 43, Chapter 4.
 The amendments made by Statement 151 clarify that abnormal amounts of idle facility expense, freight, handling costs, and wasted materials (spoilage) should be recognized as current-period charges and require the allocation of fixed production overheads to inventory based on the normal capacity of the production facilities.
 The guidance is effective for inventory costs incurred during fiscal years beginning after June 15, 2005.
-Earlier application is permitted for inventory costs incurred during fiscal years beginning after November 23, 2004.
-We have evaluated the impact of the adoption of SFAS 151, and do not believe the impact will be significant to our company's overall results of operations or financial position.
+Earlier application is permitted for inventory costs incurred during fiscal years beginning after of the adoption of SFAS 151, and do not believe the impact will be significant to our company's overall results of operations or financial position.